AP source: Clinton camp helped fund Trump dossier research

 Elias did not immediately return an email seeking comment, and representatives of Fusion GPS declined to comment.
 The Washington Post first reported the arrangement.

+Former Clinton campaign spokesman Brian Fallon said on Twitter that he regretted not knowing about Steele's hiring before the election, and that had he known, "I would have volunteered to go to Europe and try to help him."

+"I have no idea what Fusion or Steele were paid but if even a shred of that dossier ends up helping Mueller, it will prove money well spent," he wrote in another tweet.

-According to a letter obtained by the AP Tuesday night, representatives of Fusion GPS reached out to the firm to express interest in continuing research on Trump it had begun "for one or more other clients during the Republican primary contest."
-The identity of that other client has not been revealed.
+According to a letter obtained by the AP Tuesday night, representatives of Fusion GPS reached out to the firm in early March 2016 to express interest in continuing research on Trump it had begun "for one or more other clients during the Republican primary contest."

+At that time, the Clinton campaign was looking toward the general election and was pivoting attention toward Trump, who was emerging as the Republican front-runner.
+The person said Trump, by virtue of his extensive international business dealings, was seen as a natural target for complicated opposition research abroad.

 Perkins Coie then engaged Fusion GPS in April 2016 "to perform a variety of research services during the 2016 election cycle," according to the letter.

+The dossier created a political firestorm in January when it was revealed that then-FBI Director James Comey had alerted Trump to the existence of allegations about him and Russia.
+Since then, Trump has repeatedly attacked it and Republicans in Congress have worked to discredit it, even issuing a subpoena to force the disclosure of Fusion GPS's bank records.

-The letter was sent Tuesday by the law firm's general counsel to a lawyer for Fusion GPS.
-It is intended to release the research firm from its client confidentiality obligations.
+The letter, sent Tuesday by the law firm's general counsel to a lawyer for Fusion GPS, was intended to release the research firm from its obligation to keep confidential the identity of its client.

 ———